I do not have a license to practice in the state of Kentucky, can I still volunteer.

-For clinical volunteers, the process will take up to 60 days.
-During this time, you will be credentialed as you would be at any other health care facility.
-Your application must be approved by our Credentialing Committee before you are added to our malpractice insurance.
-The process for non-clinical volunteers is much shorter, approximately 30 days.
+For clinical volunteers, the process will take up to 60 days and during this time you will be credentialed as you would at any other health care facility.
+Your application must be approved by our Credentialing Committee before you are added to our malpractice coverage.
+The process for non-clinical volunteers is somewhat shorter, approximately 30 days.

 I have no clinical background, can I still volunteer?